Hasan-Nayem/Frame-and-Focus-Client/README.md

 # Frame and Focus
 **A photography training web application**

-Frame and Focus is a learning management website.
-There are 3 types of user’s role here admin, instructor and students.
-A new user can open an account and select the classes posted by the instructors and then pay using the payment gateway (Stripe).
-An instructor can add classes by providing some information and after verified by admin the class will be shown in the Classes page.
-An admin is the custodian of this website.
-Because only admin verifies everything and can give instructor or student access to any user.
+Frame and Focus is a comprehensive learning management website designed to facilitate seamless interactions between instructors and students.
+With three distinct user roles – admin, instructor, and student – the platform offers a user-friendly experience.
+New users can easily create accounts, browse through classes curated by instructors, and conveniently make payments through the secure Stripe payment gateway.

+Instructors play a pivotal role by contributing classes to the platform, providing essential details.
+These submissions undergo verification by the admin before being showcased on the Classes page for students to explore.
+The admin, serving as the custodian of the website, holds the authority to verify and grant access to both instructors and students.

+Powered by a tech stack that includes React.js for dynamic user interfaces, Node.js for efficient server-side scripting, and MongoDB for robust data storage, Frame and Focus ensures a smooth and responsive experience.
+The integration of Stripe for payment processing, React Router DOM for seamless navigation, Firebase for additional functionality, and JWT for secure authentication collectively contribute to the platform's reliability.

+With REST APIs connecting the various components, Frame and Focus stands as a versatile and secure learning hub, empowering both instructors and students in their educational journey.

 ## Tech Stack